Skip to content

 The following is for informational purposes only

-Specialty courts, often referred to as problem-solving courts, are judicial entities specifically established to tackle specific types of cases or the underlying issues that lead to criminal behavior, such as drug addiction, mental health disorders, and domestic violence.
-Unlike traditional courts, they focus on rehabilitation and addressing root causes rather than punishment.
+Specialty courts are judicial programs designed to handle specific types of cases linked to issues such as substance abuse, mental health conditions, or domestic violence.
+Unlike traditional courts, they focus on rehabilitation and support instead of punishment alone.

 Types of Specialty Courts